mkantzer/mkantLogRhythm/README.md

 Now, `ls` in both, and you should see that file replicated to the second instance.

 You can stop (not terminate) either of the instances labeled GlusterCluster, and the replication will still work.
-Please note that you should re-start whichever is down before stopping the other one.
+Please note that you should fully re-start whichever is down prior to stopping the other one.

 ## Solution Description